top of page

 Sprouts Club autumn update

-How wonderful was it to see the community engaged at the autumn mini-market stall.
-The kids promoted, set up, ticketed and sold produce they grew in the garden.
+How wonderful was it to see the community engaged at the autumn mini-market stall!
+The kids promoted, set up, ticketed, and sold produce they grew in the garden.
+Their hard work was on full display, showcasing the skills they developed over time.

-Busy preparing for the stall happened over several weeks, making preserves from excess produce, designing preserve labels, saving seeds and making seed packets and balls, using their artistic skills to decorate bunting and marketing signs, growing seedlings and harvest an abundance of fresh produce and flowers to sell.
+Busy preparing for the stall took several weeks.
+The kids made preserves from their excess produce and designed beautiful labels.
+They saved seeds and created seed packets and balls.
+Using their artistic skills, they decorated bunting and marketing signs.
+They also grew seedlings and harvested an abundance of fresh produce and flowers to sell.

-Congratulations Sprouts Club with over $500 raised to go towards another project.
-Big thank you to volunteers and parents who each bought skills to make this work.
+Congratulations to the Sprouts Club!
+They raised over $500 to support another project.
+A big thank you goes out to the volunteers and parents who contributed their skills to make this a success.
+Community engagement truly makes a difference!

-As we move into the last month of Autumn we've been making the most of this Indian Summer planting autumn/winter crops before the weather changes.
-Activity will decelerate as beds fill, temperatures cool and growth slows.
+As we move into the last month of Autumn, we've been making the most of this Indian Summer.
+We are planting autumn and winter crops before the weather changes.
+Activity in the garden will decelerate as beds fill, temperatures cool, and growth slows.

-• Mulching seedlings with lucerne to help kickstart their growth and to feed the soil.
-Row covers are in place to protect from strong winds, pests and hungry birds.
+• Protective measures: Row covers are in place to protect crops from strong winds, pests, and hungry birds.

-• Removing spent crops, chopping them small and composting layers of greens and browns and adding an activator.
+• Composting practices: Remove spent crops, chop them small, and compost layers of greens and browns while adding an activator.

-• It's an important time of the year to forage organic matter of autumn leaves, manures, hay, straw and woodchips.
-A balance of greens and browns and an activator = garden gold come spring.
+It's an important time of year to forage organic matter, such as autumn leaves, manures, hay, straw, and wood chips.
+A balance of greens, browns, and an activator will result in garden gold come spring.

 On the garden to-do list